-This may likely have contributed To DJ AM's death.
-After surveying a horrific fatal plane crash that killed everybody on board, but him and rocker Travis Barker.
-AM ( Born Adam Goldstein), a former addict decided to help other addicts via a reality show.
-During filming he began to be uneasy in the situation as just holding the drugs felt tempting, Goldstein later died from a drug overdose.
+This may likely have contributed to DJ AM's death.
+After surviving a horrific fatal plane crash that killed everybody on board except him and rocker Travis Barker, AM decided to help other former drug addicts like himself via a reality show.
+During filming, just holding the drugs tempted him; Goldstein later died from a drug overdose.

 Raoul Wallenberg.
 A Swedish diplomat, who saved a countless number of Jews and other persecuted people from extermination camps, was widely known as a philanthropist-and was arrested just before the end of WWII by the Soviets.
 The Soviet intention was to extort the Swedish government by keeping him as a hostage and exchange him for Soviet spies caught in Sweden.
 When Sweden refused to comply, he disappeared into the gulags.

 One example is that of Hugo Alfredo Tale-Yax, a homeless man in NYC who attacked a mugger that was robbing a woman and succeeded in driving him off and allowing her to flee.
 He was stabbed for his troubles and bled to death on the sidewalk while about two dozen people walked by.